Below are a few handy resources; click on the icon for more details

 We’ve put together some ‘frequently asked questions’ and ‘how to guidelines’ that we think might be useful.
 Feel free to send other suggestions

-We meet each month, except in December and in March when we have the Annual Community Meeting (AGM) where all residents are welcome.
+We meet each month, except in December and in the month that we have the Annual Community Meeting (AGM – generally in March) where all residents are welcome.
 So 10 times a year and the odd Ad-hoc meeting when the need arises.
+You can read the minutes of our meetings here.

 When a planning application is invited for Public Participation one usually has 30 days within which to comment and the date for final submission will be on the “invitation for comment” put out by the City.